-The Partnership for 21st Century Skills identifies "Creativity and Innovation" as one of the core learning and innovation skillsets, which is well aligned the Maker Movement and the works created by makers-ranging from the fanciful steampunk works to the practical types of innovations used in hydroponics.
-Within the P21 Creativity and Innovation framework, we targeted four practices that we thought well aligned with the kinds of individual and collaborative capacities cultivated through making, including (a) elaborating, refining, analyzing, and evaluating ideas in order to improve and maximize creative efforts; (b) developing, implementing, and communicating new ideas to others effectively; (c) being open and responsive to new and diverse perspectives, incorporating group input and feedback into the work; and (d) viewing failure as an opportunity to learn; understanding that creativity and innovation is a long-term, cyclical process of small successes and frequent mistakes.
-Table 3 displays the degree of resonance that sites felt with each of these four targeted practices, with nearly 50% of sites stating that they cultivate all four skills multiple times per week, demonstrating a high degree of alignment between this set of 21st century skills and the goals and aims of the surveyed makerspaces.
+P21 identifies "creativity and innovation" as one of the core learning and innovation skill sets, which is well aligned with the Maker Movement and the works created by makers-ranging from fanciful steampunk works to the practical types of innovations used in hydroponics.
+Within the P21 creativity and innovation framework, we targeted four practices that we thought well aligned with the kinds of individual and collaborative capacities cultivated through making, including (a) elaborating, refining, analyzing, and evaluating ideas in order to improve and maximize creative efforts; (b) developing, implementing, and communicating new ideas to others effectively; (c) being open and responsive to new and diverse perspectives, incorporating group input and feedback into the work; and (d) viewing failure as an opportunity to learn, understanding that creativity and innovation is a long-term, cyclical process of small successes and frequent mistakes.
+Table 3 displays the degree of resonance that sites felt with each of these four targeted practices, with nearly 50% of sites stating that they cultivate all four skills multiple times per week, demonstrating a high degree of alignment between this set of 21st-century skills and the goals and aims of the surveyed makerspaces.